Kurow-Duntroon Irrigation Company | About the company

 Resource Consent

-The Company holds a resource consent from Ecan that expires in 2048, for 26.3 million litres.
+The Company holds a resource consent from Ecan that expires in 2048, for 26.3 million cubic meters.
 Additional water to supply the wider command area has been secured from the Mackenzie Irrigation Co.
 Acceptance and payment will be subject to conditions and approval from KDIC shareholders.

 As a community scheme the shareholders will be voting on the total project, with a 75% mandate required to ensure that the project proceeds.
 In turn, providing the vote is successful, the shareholders will then confirm approval to purchase 1600 shares in MIC, borrow such funds as are required to undertake the scheme and approval to sell the shares requested during the PDS process.